Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Get-AzDataFactoryV2IntegrationRuntimeOutboundNetworkDependenciesEndpoint.md

 ```

 ## DESCRIPTION
-The Get-AzDataFactoryV2IntegrationRuntimeOutboundNetworkDependenciesEndpoint cmdlet gets a list of outbound network dependencies for a given Azure-SSIS integration runtime in a data factory.
+The Get-AzDataFactoryV2IntegrationRuntimeOutboundNetworkDependenciesEndpoint cmdlet provides a list of outbound network dependencies for SSIS integration runtime in Azure Data Factory that joins a virtual network.

 ## EXAMPLES